-HOW PUPILS LEARN, CLASSROOM PRACTICE AND ADAPTIVE TEACHING

-Following expert input and mentoring via

-- Observation

-- Practise

-- Receiving feedback

-- Improving

-How to adapt teaching effectively to cater for different groups of learners

-To collaborate effectively with additional adults and specialist practitioners, e.g. SENCo, outside agencies, to create inclusive practice, perhaps to support implementation of EHC plans

-How to take pupils' prior learning into account to when planning to avoid overloading working memory

-To understand strategies and provision that can address inequalities and implement them when on Professional Practice
+HOW PUPILS LEARN, CLASSROOM PRACTICE AND ADAPTIVE TEACHING EXPECTATIONS FOR ALL PROFESSIONAL PRACTICES The Weekly Development Summary and related professional dialogue should guide trainees to Following expert input and mentoring via Observation reflect on and respond to the suggested following questions that will help mentors to Practise Receiving feedback assess a trainees' progress against the Primary Improving ITE Curriculum.
+Trainees should learn: Discussion should draw upon lesson observations, examples from the trainee's teaching and practice, centre based training and academic reading.
+How effectively do all pupils learn in your lessons?
+How to adapt teaching effectively to cater for different groups of learners How do you know this?
+What promotes the learning?
+To collaborate effectively with additional adults and specialist practitioners, e.g. SENCo, outside What hinders? agencies, to create inclusive practice, perhaps to support implementation of EHC plans Critically reflect on how well you have adapted your teaching this week.
+How to take pupils' prior learning into account to when planning to avoid overloading working Why is it important to talk about adaptive teaching memory rather than differentiated teaching?
+To understand strategies and provision that can address inequalities and implement them when on How successful are you at making use of specialist Professional Practice support (such as TA's) in your lessons?
+How could this be developed?